National Chengchi University, Taiwan

-Bernard Montoneri (ResearchGate) is the co-founder of the IAFOR Journal of Education.
-He earned his PhD (African, Arab, and Asian Words; History, Languages, Literature) and his BA in Chinese from the University of Provence, Aix-Marseille I, France.
-He taught Literature (European, Children, American, and British) and languages (French, English, and Italian) at Providence University for 16 years.
-He is currently an Associate Professor at Tamkang University, French Department, Taiwan.
-He has close to 50 publications, including journal papers (including SSCI, SCI, and THCI), conference papers, and books, and has obtained many teaching and research projects.
-His research interests include French literature, children's literature, English writing, automated scoring systems, teaching and learning evaluation, data envelopment analysis, networking, and teaching methods.
-He is a reviewer for top academic journals such as Review of Educational Research, American Educational Research Journal, Teaching and Teacher Education, European Journal of Operational Research and Computer Assisted Language Learning.
+Bernard Montoneri (ResearchGate) earned his PhD (African, Arab, and Asian Words; History, Languages, Literature) and his BA in Chinese from the University of Provence, Aix-Marseille I, France.
+He has taught Literature (European, French, Children, American, and British) and languages (French, English, and Italian) for two decades.
+He has studied eight languages, including Sanskrit, and has obtained eight university diplomas.
+He is, as of August 1, 2017, an Associate Professor in the Department of European Languages and Cultures, at National Chengchi University, Taipei, Taiwan.
+He has around 50 publications, including journal papers, conferences papers, and books.
+He is the co-founder and editor-in-chief of the IAFOR Journal of Education.
+His research interests include French literature, children's literature, translation studies, French and English writing, automated scoring systems, teaching and learning evaluation, data envelopment analysis, networking, and teaching methods.
+He is a reviewer for top academic journals and has obtained more than 20 teaching and research grants.

 University of South Carolina, USA